Review information about the newly implemented Pay-for-Performance Program.

 Antigen: The raw form of pollen, (venom, stinging insect, etc.) prior to refinement for administration to humans.

-Allergenic Extract: The refined injectable form of antigen either commercially prepared or refined in the physician's office under his/her supervision.
+Allergenic Extract: The refined injectable form of antigen either commercially prepared or refined in the physician's office under his or her supervision.

 Immunotherapy: The parenteral administration of allergenic extracts as antigens at periodic intervals, usually on an increasing dosage scale to a dosage which is maintained as maintenance therapy.